Approximating Continuous Functions on Persistence Diagrams Using Template Functions: Introduction

 \section{Introduction}

 Many machine learning tasks can be reduced to the following problem: Approximate a continuous function defined on a topological space, the ``ground truth,'' given the function values (or approximations thereof) on some subset of the points.
-This task has been well studied for data sitting in Euclidean space; however, more work is necessary to extend these ideas to arbitrary topological spaces.
-In this paper, we focus on the task of classification and regression on the space of persistence diagrams endowed with the bottleneck distance, $(\DD,d_B)$.
-These objects arise in the field of Topological Data Analysis (TDA) as signatures giving insight into the underlying structure of a data set.
-The issue is that the geometry of $(\DD,d_B)$ is not directly amenable to the application of existing machine learning theories.
+This task has been studied extensively for data in Euclidean space, but more work is necessary to extend these ideas to arbitrary topological spaces.
+In this paper, we focus on the task of learning continuous functions on the space $\DD$ of persistence diagrams endowed with the bottleneck distance $d_B$, as input to supervised learning (e.g., regression and classification) on $\DD$.